licson/libSSE-php/README.md

 Updates
 =========

-1. Cleaner and improved code
+1. Add new functionality: cross-script communication is now possible with SSEData which currently uses a MySQL database to store data.
+It can be easily extended to use other medium to store data such as files.
-2. Fixes error when using SSETimedEvent
+2. Add example that demostratrs the new functionality: a chatroom build with libSSE in less than 100 lines of PHP code!
-3. Add one example
+3. Cleaner code

-Examples are hosted opn my website now!
+Examples are hosted on my website now!
 [Check them in action!](http://serve-licson.net23.net/demos/libsse/examples/)

 Quick use
 ==========